Kelli Hollis: Career

-Hollis played Melanie Say in Emmerdale in 2002, portraying Yvonne Karib in Shameless for six years, starting in 2004.
+After a small role in Emmerdale as Melanie Say in 2002, Hollis portrayed Yvonne Karib in Shameless for six years, starting in 2004.
 She also played the character of Tina Crabtree in two television dramas, Tina Goes Shopping (1999), Tina Takes a Break (2001) as well as Mischief Night (2006) which was a cinema-released feature film, all three were directed by Penny Woolcock.
-Hollis has also portrayed Maggie Simms in the 5Star prison drama Clink, as well as Loan Shark Linda in the Channel 4 Drama Ackley Bridge.
+Hollis also portrayed Maggie Simms in the 5Star prison drama Clink, as well as loan shark Linda in the Channel 4 drama Ackley Bridge.
 Additionally, Hollis appeared in two episodes of the television series Dalziel and Pascoe, as the character Bridget Croft.
 She also appeared in BBC1 drama Waterloo Road, as Chantel and as Anne West in the TV film See No Evil about the Moors Murders.
 She also appeared in the female football drama Playing the Field.
 In May 2020, she appeared in an episode of the BBC soap opera Doctors as Rachel Edwards.

+Personal life

+In 2024, Hollis relocated to Pattaya, Thailand, where she established a cannabis business named La Choza Pratumnak, following the legalisation of marijuana in the country.
+The venture was inspired by her and her partner’s growing connection to the area and their decision to settle there permanently.
+Hollis has described the move as part of a broader lifestyle change, opting for a quieter life away from the UK entertainment industry.